GRAPHIC-How a Russian-Ukraine conflict might hit global markets

 ANALYSIS-In Ukraine crisis, Germany faces tough decisions over gas pipeline

-(Reporting by Karin Strohecker, Sujata Rao, Nigel Hunt and Susanna Twidale in London; Writing by Karin Strohecker; Editing by Alison Williams)
+(Reporting and graphics by Karin Strohecker, Sujata Rao, Saikat Chatterjee, Danilo Masoni, Marc Jones, Nigel Hunt and Susanna Twidale; Writing by Karin Strohecker; Editing by Alison Williams and Catherine Evans)

 ((karin.strohecker@thomsonreuters.com; +442075427262; Reuters Messaging: karin.strohecker.reuters.com@reuters.net))